Skip to main contentIBM Quantum Documentation Preview

 [f(xi)]jf(xi+ciΔi)f(xiciΔi)2ciΔij.[\nabla f(x_i)]_j \approx \frac{f(x_i + c_i \Delta_i) - f(x_i - c_i \Delta_i)}{2c_i\Delta_{ij}}.

-Intuitively, since a random perturbation is applied during the gradient estimation, it is expectation that small deviations in the exact values of ff coming from noise can be tolerated and accounted for.
+Intuitively, since a random perturbation is applied during the gradient estimation, it is expected that small deviations in the exact values of ff coming from noise can be tolerated and accounted for.
 In fact, SPSA is particularly known to be robust against noise, and requires only two hardware calls for each iteration.
 It is, therefore, one of the highly preferred optimizers for implementing variational algorithms.

-In this tutorial, the hyperparameters for the ii-th iteration, aia_i and cic_i, are computed as ai=a/(A+i+1)αa_i = a/(A + i + 1)^\alpha and ci=c/(i+1)γc_i = c / (i+1)^\gamma, where the constant values are taken as A=30A = 30, α=0.9\alpha = 0.9, a=0.3a = 0.3, c=0.1c = 0.1, and γ=0.4\gamma = 0.4.
+In this tutorial, the hyperparameters for the ithi^{th} iteration, aia_i and cic_i, are computed as ai=a/(A+i+1)αa_i = a/(A + i + 1)^\alpha and ci=c/(i+1)γc_i = c / (i+1)^\gamma, where the constant values are taken as A=30A = 30, α=0.9\alpha = 0.9, a=0.3a = 0.3, c=0.1c = 0.1, and γ=0.4\gamma = 0.4.
 These values are selected from [2].
 Appropriate tuning of hyperparameters is necessary for extracting a good performance out of SPSA.

 def spsa(

-fun, x0, args=(),
+fun, x0, args=(), A=30, alpha=0.9, a=0.3, c=0.1, gamma=0.4, maxiter=100

 ):